UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/week-04/NoSQLDB/source/NoSQL.rst

 NoSQL in Python:
 ================

-2. External NOSQL system:
+2. External NoSQL system:

-  - Python bindings to external NOSQL system
+  - Python bindings to external NoSQL system
   - Doesn't store full Python objects
   - Generally stores arbitrary collections of data (but not classes)
   - Can be simple key-value stores
-     - Redis
+     - Redis, etc...
   - Or a more full featured document database: in-database searching, etc.
+     - mongoDB, etc...
+  - Or a Map/Reduce engine:
+     - Hadoop

 NoSQL in Python:
 ================